Environmental law and practice in Australia: overview

 Each state and territory has its own legislative regime to deal with contaminated land.

-Under the CS Act, once a site is suspected of contamination, the CEO will require investigation of the site.
+Under the CS Act, if a site is suspected of contamination, the CEO of DER will require investigation of the site.
 The CEO can give an investigation notice to relevant persons (see Question 15) when there are reasonable grounds to indicate that a site is possibly contaminated and appropriate action to investigate, monitor or assess the site is not being taken, or has not been taken.

 Each site is classified as: